MikkelHJuul/kustomize-deploy-many/README.md

 - last but very important: escape `"` inside text with double backslash - `\\"` (e.g. in json `MY_VAR: "\\"string\\":123"` replaces `$MY_VAR` with `"\"string\":123"` which is required for your kubernetes config to be parsed properly).

 ## Releaselog
+### 0.4.0
+- changes to the Dockerfile solely.
+No longer inherits from `bitnami/kubectl`.
+..uses `ubuntu`, and `kubectl` via `lachlanevenson/k8s-kubectl` shouldn't change anything from 0.3.0.
+..This is the release candidate for 1.0.0.
+But I may just write this as a go-program in stead.
 ### 0.3.0
 - removed a dangling, wrongfully tagged docker image.
 - This is now a single entrance script.